 Early Decision vs. Regular Decision

 Early Decision is an excellent option for students who know that Scripps is their top-choice college.
 Early Decision is a binding process that provides an early application review and notification of admission decision.
 Regular Decision is our traditional application.

-All first-year applicants are considered for merit-based scholarships ranging from $10,000 to $22,000 annually, and the highest award is the James E. Scripps Scholarship.
-All merit-based scholarships are renewable for four years and applicants are notified whether they have been awarded a merit-based scholarship at the time of admission.
+All first-year applicants are considered for scholarships ranging from $15,000 to $30,000 annually, and the highest award is the James E. Scripps Scholarship.
+All scholarships are renewable for four years and applicants are notified whether they have been awarded a merit-based scholarship at the time of admission.
 No additional forms or early application is required.
 Visit our Office of Financial Aid page for information about need-based financial aid, including deadlines and required forms.

 Scripps College is committed to a holistic and thorough review of each application, with a careful consideration of the following: academic program and performance; personal essay; recommendations; and co-curricular activities.
 We imagine what the applicant would be like as a member of the Scripps community, engaged inside and outside of the classroom.

 Starting in fall 2021, Scripps is adopting a test-optional policy for all students.
 This means students are no longer required to submit the SAT or ACT.
 International students for whom English is not their first language must submit the TOEFL, IELTS, or Duolingo English Test.